AlliesChen/AlliesChen/README.md

 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=allieschen&layout=compact&theme=tokyonight)

-## 轉職期間做的小專案
+## Side Projects

+Just for practicing.

 ### Simple Resume

 [Live demo](https://allieschen.github.io/simple-resume-react/) | [Repo](https://github.com/AlliesChen/simple-resume-react)

-使用 React 搭配 TypeScript 以及 Chakra UI 建立，資料單純存在 `localStorage` 沒有搭配後端。
+With React, TypeScript and Chakra UI.
+Data just stored in `localStorage` without back-end paired.

 ### TODO List

 [Live demo](https://allieschen.github.io/todolist/) | [Repo](https://github.com/AlliesChen/todolist)：

-使用 webpack 打包，透過 `MiniCssExtractPlugin` 獨立出 CSS 檔案到打包後的 html 檔裡，以及 `HtmlWebpackPlugin` 讓每次打包後重新生成亂數名稱的檔案到 dist 資料夾，避免瀏覽器快取到舊的。
+Using webpack for bundling, utilize `MiniCssExtractPlugin` for integrating CSS file into single html file.
+And `HtmlWebpackPlugin` for conduct the file with randomized name to avoid the web browser to get staled cache file.

 ### Calculator

 [Live demo](https://allieschen.github.io/calculator/) | [Repo](https://github.com/AlliesChen/calculator)

-簡易計算機，支援鍵盤輸入，在浮點數計算、數字溢位，和除以零等狀況做了處理；浮點數會先轉成整數，計算完再除回去，避免因 IEEE-754 而有的 $0.1 + 0.2 \neq 0.3$。
+A simple calculator that supports keyboard input has been designed to handle situations such as floating-point calculations, numeric overflow, and division by zero.
+In the case of floating-point numbers, they are first converted to integers, and after the calculation, they are converted back to avoid issues like $0.1 + 0.2 \neq 0.3$ due to IEEE-754.

 ### Tic Tac Toe

 [Live demo](https://allieschen.github.io/tic-tac-toe/) | [Repo](https://github.com/AlliesChen/tic-tac-toe)

-井字棋(圈圈叉叉)遊戲，困難模式下用 minMax 演算法的概念，讓電腦不會輸。
+Try playing with computer in the hard mode, it implemented the concept of minMax algorithmn which the computer player will never lose.

 ## 其他：

-[flask-api](https://github.com/AlliesChen/flask-api)：我在 2022 iThome鐵人賽中的一篇文章教學所做，旨在透過 `pymongo` 套件應用 MongoDB 的建立 API server。

 [leetcode-practices](https://github.com/AlliesChen/leetcode-practices)：練習解 Leetcode。